 This is one of the most spectacular classes at the show.
 Garden club members contribute to create a display of cut flowers, pot plants, fruit and/or vegetables.
 This is a great way for club members to work together on a team exhibit that can showcase the work and interest of the club.
 The space we make available is a table 1.8m long x 0.75m deep.
 It is against the side of the marquee so most clubs supply a back board to support exhibits and to make an impressive display.
 In our goal to encourage more clubs to enter this class, we are offering a first prize of £50 plus the Sampson Trophy.
 This year we also offer £15 expenses to every club that enters and we will also provide one free pair of show tickets for each entry.
 Further details see club growing page.

 Flowers, Fruit and Vegetables

 In the flowers and pot plant classes, we have reintroduced a class for three begonias and have introduced a new class for a display of ornamental grasses.
-We have completely overhauled the dahlia classes and we will now present the National Dahlia Society Silver Medal for the best dahlia exhibit.
+We have completely overhauled the dahlia classes and we present the National Dahlia Society Silver Medal for the best dahlia exhibit.
 We have eased the pot restrictions on the standard fuchsias which will mean larger specimens can be exhibited.
 In the vegetable classes, we have reintroduced the championship vegetable class where a gardener can display a collection of 7 kinds of vegetable.
 These always make a tremendous display.
 We have picked up on the popularity of tomato growing and have widened these classes so that a greater variety of tomatoes can be shown.